 While acids and bases have many uses in the world, it may not always be evident that they’re there.
 For example, you could pull just about any liquid out of your kitchen cabinet, but would you know if it was and acid or a base, simply by looking at it?

 One way to tell whether something has acidic or alkaline properties is by using an indicator.
 This is something that can change color when in the presence of an acid or a base, and it can let you know this property of the material you’re testing!
 There are a lot of indicators available on the market, but there are also quite a few you can make at home!
 We’re going to take a look at one of them today.

 RED CABBAGE INDICATOR

-8. A variety of liquids to test (lemon juice, laundry detergent, water, vinegar, dish soap, baking powder mixed with water, milk, soda water, etc.)
+A variety of liquids to test (lemon juice, laundry detergent, water, vinegar, household cleaner, baking powder mixed with water, milk, soda water, etc.)

 NOTE: Boiling cabbage is a stinky endeavor!
 You can mitigate the smell by setting a cup or bowl of vinegar out next to the cabbage, as it will absorb the odors as it cooks.

 Pour your cabbage juice through a strainer, and into your pitcher, sifting out all of the bits of leaves.

 Pour your solution into your clean glasses.
 Then, take a variety of kitchen liquids to test and put one next to each cup.
 Here, we’ve used vinegar, milk, and household cleaner.

 Now get to testing!
 In this example, household cleaner (Awesome Cleaner from the dollar store) turns our indicator solution into a vibrant green color!
 Any ammonia based cleaner will change to this color, but we found the awesome cleaner was non-toxic, had no ammonia odors, no abrasive skin sensitivities, and worked just as well!